mermaid-js/mermaid/packages/mermaid/src/docs/community/newDiagram.md

 };
 ```

 The actual options and values for the colors are defined in **src/theme/theme-[xyz].js**.
-If you provide the options your diagram needs in the existing theme files then the theming will work smoothly without hiccups.
+If you provide the options your diagram needs in the existing theme files then the theming will work smoothly without hiccups here.